Run/Debug Configuration: Python Debug Server

 Use the remote debug configuration to launch the debug server.
-Refer to the Remote Debugging with PyCharm topic for additional information.
+For more information, refer to Remote Debugging with PyCharm.

 In this field, specify the name of the current run/debug configuration.

 This section contains vital information required to prepare for remote debugging.